bradfrost/atomic-design/chapter-5.md

 A misconception about design systems is that once they're established, they become an omnipotent and unchangeable source of truth.
 Thinking in such a rigid way is a surefire way to have your design system effort backfire.
 If users feel handcuffed and pigeonholed into using patterns that don't solve their problems, they'll perceive the design system as a unhelpful tool and start searching elsewhere for something that will better address their needs.

-**Creating a clear governance plan is essential for making sure your design system can adapt and thrive as time passes.
+Creating a clear governance plan is essential for making sure your design system can adapt and thrive as time goes on.
 A solid governance strategy starts by answering some important questions about handling change.
-Consider the following questions:
+Consider the following:

 - What happens when an existing pattern doesn't quite work for a specific application?
 Does the pattern get modified?
 Do you recommend using a different pattern?
 Does a new pattern need creating?
 - How are new pattern requests handled?
-- How do old patterns get retired?
+- How are old patterns retired?
 - What happens when bugs are found?
 - Who approves changes to the design system?
 - Who is responsible for keeping documentation up to date?